 How to Cook a Bavette Steak- Cast Iron Method

 - Heat the olive oil and butter in a cast iron skillet over medium high heat.
 Be sure to turn your vent hood on!
 Add the steaks and cook for 3 to 4 minutes per side for medium rare.
-Or cook longer to your desired doneness.1 tablespoon olive oil, 1 tablespoon unsalted butter
+Or cook longer to your desired doneness.1 Tablespoon olive oil, 1 Tablespoon unsalted butter

 - Let the steaks rest for 5 minutes before slice.
 Serve with the remaining sauce,